Futurae-Technologies/smallworlds/README.md

 # smallworlds

-_smallworlds_ is a set of Golang modules to support building agent-based simulations.
+_smallworlds_ is a set of Go modules for building graph-based agent simulations.
+We provide APIs for generating small-world graphs, attaching contexts to nodes, and defining agents that traverse these worlds.

-The goal is to let the programmers focus on the semantics of simulations (e.g. deciding the types of agents their behaviours etc) rather than focusing on constructing the worlds on top of which to run the simulations.

-Common use of these packages is as follows.
-A programmer constructs a particular small-world or random graph, builds a world on top of this graph by adding context to the graph's nodes, and then defines a set of agents that will walk this world.

-The simulation consists of specifying the actual contexts as well as how agents behave in the world.
+Programmers thus focus on the semantics of simulations (e.g. agent transitions, context definitions, interactions, etc).
 For example, we may specify that agents have home and work addresses in the world.
 That they prefer to move between these nodes with certain transitions, but that they also occasionally wonder off and explore other nodes.
-Assigning transition probabilities is what the programmer needs to do to run simulations.

-Finally, we decided to separate the graph construction from the world construction as we see these two concepts loosly-coupled.
-In particular, worlds can be constructed on top of any graph, while some projects may prefer to only construct small-world graphs and have their own world implementations.
+In short, we see this project as providing building blocks for running graph-based simulations.

-## Examples
+## Running a simulation

-Please see **examples.go** that illustrate the summary above.

-Running simulations is outside the scope of _smallworlds_.
-A commmon pattern would be as below:
+We illustrate below how to construct a simple world with two agents, and run a simulation.
 ```
 // create a small world
 w := world.NewWorld(grid.NewGraph(100, 100).